spcrepeau/Docker-Stack/README.md

 # Docker-Stack
-Please see the Wiki for all information
+* Please see the Wiki for all information
+* The .env has been stripped of all personal information.